janearc/riak-dc/README.md

 * `Riak.del_tuple( bucket, key )`

 Should you wish to remove a tuple from your Riak, you must specify a bucket and a key.
+Returns what Riak returns; in the case you have tried to remove a tuple Riak doesn't know about, this is (a promise to) 'not found'.